Quick Verdict

 Transactional Video on Demand

-- You want to avoid long-term subscription commitments
+- You want to avoid long-term subscription commitments for your users

-- Revenue is event-driven and less predictable
+- Revenue is event-driven and inherently less predictable than subscriptions

 Deciding how to generate revenue from content—subscriptions, ads, transactions, or a combination—while balancing growth, churn, and long-term sustainability.